Recommended pipeline

 Coaching businesses usually fail from unclear positioning before they fail from missing software.

-Frase and INK Editor fit research and content structure, while Jasper AI can help turn raw expertise into offer copy and lesson outlines.
+Frase and Copy.ai fit research and content structure, while Jasper AI can help turn raw expertise into offer copy and lesson outlines.

 - Write the target learner, painful problem, desired outcome, and proof required.